 Chris is a graduate of Princeton University from which he received a bachelor’s degree in history.
 He also has an MBA from Vanderbilt University with an emphasis in service marketing.

-As EVP, Media and Analytics, Jessica leads the strategic vision of the agency’s integrated planning practice, inclusive of paid media and data strategies.
+As EVP of Global Media and Analytics, Jessica leads the strategic vision of the agency’s integrated planning practice, inclusive of paid media and data strategies.
 Jessica oversees the operations and development of MMGY’s media planning and buying, including paid social, performance analytics, data strategy and engagement planning practices.
 Her teams concentrate on tying data to integrated channel strategies to execute innovative and creatively led campaigns with results-driven objectives.
 Jessica played an instrumental role in the architecture and development of MMGY’s Terminal, the first-of-its-kind audience activation platform, and she leads the development of the integrated planning practice for the agency.

 Jessica has spent more than a decade with MMGY, leading integrated strategy and developing award-winning campaigns for clients.
 Her extensive industry experience includes developing strategies for clients such as Choice Hotels International, Inc., the Colorado Tourism Office, CheapCaribbean.com, Costa Rica Tourism, Destination DC, the Los Cabos Tourism Board and The Meritage Collection.